What is a Day Collar, Why Might You Wear One, and Where Can You Get One?

 What is Sub Frenzy?

 In short, sub frenzy is where new submissives (or experienced submissives in new relationships) experience an overwhelmingly intense desire to do all the kinky things right now.
-They might pursue relationships or kinky experiences even at the cost of their safety, wellbeing, or the health of their relationships.
+They might rush out to find a Dom, pursue unsuitable relationships, or look for kinky experiences even at the cost of their safety, wellbeing, or the health of their relationships.

 Sub frenzy can happen for a few reasons.
 First, it’s natural to discover that you’re kinky and want to explore it immediately.
 It kinda reminds me of realising, in my late teens, that I liked girls and feeling desperate to find a woman to hook up with right now.
 In addition, kinky activities (including online connections and solo activities such as fantasising, masturbating, and watching kinky porn) release powerful brain chemicals such as endorphins and dopamine.
 These substances can lead to an altered state known as “subspace”, which can feel euphoric.
 Once you’ve had a taste of them, it’s normal to want more and more.